 Multiple new features are implemented with the big release.
 Some bring new functionalities while others improve existing feature sets.
 No matter what, we are confident it is all for the better.
 So without further ado, let’s get started.

 A big step towards full-site editing experience is the new blocks as widgets interface.
 You will find the new settings by navigating to wp-admin → Appearance → Widgets.
 Blocks as widgets will bring the flexibility of the block editor to your WordPress sidebar widgets.
 You’ll be able to use colors, spacing, typography, and other design tools easily.

 Note: There is a Widgets block that will let you use the classic widgets.

-WordPress 5.8 will introduce the new template editor feature.
+WordPress 5.8 introduces the new template editor feature.
 It might not be the full site editing experience but it gives you control of creating your Template.
 The template editor will allow you to create and save reusable templates for your website.
 You can even use them later on for any post or page that you create.
 Switching to the template editor will allow you to add Site Editing blocks.
 You will find the following blocks.

 - Site Logo